-Do you think you have water in your gas tank and you want to get it out?
+Do you suspect you have water in your gas tank and you want to get it out of there?

 As you may know, your car won’t run on water unfortunately.
 So what happens when water is going into the engine?

-In this article, I will try to answer all your questions about water in the gas tank — everything from the symptoms, causes and how to get it out.
+In this article, I will try to answer all your questions about water in the gas tank – the most common symptoms and how to remove it.

 Rough acceleration is a common sign when it comes to water in the gas tank.
-Because the water is tricking the sensors that pick up the air-fuel mixture like the O2, MAF, and intake air temperature sensor, the air-fuel mixture will jump up and down and cause rough acceleration.
+Because the engine thinks that the water is fuel – the air-fuel mixture will be very strange in the combustion chamber.

 Due to the issues we talked about earlier about what will happen when the water enters the combustion chamber, you will probably also notice misfires when the water goes into the combustion chamber of the cylinder.